 For 15 years I worked with some of the world’s greatest CDs; the legendary Paul Arden, Alex Taylor, John Pallant, Adam Kean, James Lowther, Simon Dicketts, Cliff Francis and the all-conquering David Droga.

-And wrote advertising for quite a few of the world’s most famous household names; The Times, Ariel, Comet, Pampers, Toyota, The Army, Cheerios, Hewlett Packard and Baby Bel, to name but nine.
+And wrote advertising for quite a few of the world’s most famous household names; The Times, Ariel, Pampers, Toyota, The Army, The Daily Mirror, Cheerios, Hewlett Packard and Baby Bel, to name but nine.

-In 2004 Mike Sands and I were headhunted by Dave Alberts at Grey to look after some of their P&G brands - Pringles, Flash & Bold, and to work on AOL.
+Mike Sands and I were asked to join Grey to look after some of their P&G brands - Pringles, Flash, Bold Pantene and Fairy.
 We stayed for three years, helping raise the profile of the agency, mentoring quite a young department and winning some prizes for Flash.

-By 2007 I felt the lure of Charlotte Street again and returned to the Saatchi fold as Regional Creative Director for the Ariel business across Western and Southern Europe.
-Here, I developed work that worked across the region and helped grow Ariel to number one in the UK.
+I then returned to Saatchi & Saatchi as Regional Creative Director on the Ariel business for Western Europe, developing work across the region and helping grow Ariel to number one in the UK.

-Since 2012 I’ve been operating as a consulting creative director, working both with smaller agencies and direct to client, getting my hands dirty every day and getting my head properly around the digital environment – while still stretching budgets and finding smarter innovative solutions to traditional issues.
+More recently I’ve been operating as a consulting creative director too, working both with smaller agencies and direct to client, getting my hands dirty every day and getting my head properly around the digital environment – while still stretching budgets and finding smarter innovative solutions to traditional issues.

-My views on the industry haven’t changed materially with the move to consulting and an evolving media landscape.
+My views on the industry haven’t changed materially over the years.

 I still think a big idea is more important than big data.